edgararturocastrejon/managing-ad-accounts/README.md

 <h2>High-Level Steps</h2>

 - Log into DC-1 as Admin
+- Configure Group Policy to Lockout the account after 5 attempts:
 - Pick a random user account you created previously
-- Attempt to log in with it 10 times with a bad password as Client-1
+- Attempt to log in with it 5 times with a bad password as Client-1

 <h2>Actions and Observations</h2>